Lapus/Wct/README.md

   - **More readable, than Hex**
   - **Improves logic brain function**

-Wct editor is used in Stapler programming language and practically does not differ from the Hex, but has a more advanced system of writing code.
+:bulb: Wct editor is used in Stapler programming language and practically does not differ from the Hex, but has a more advanced system of writing code.
-Stable version stays 1.50.50, but you can use a newest versions. :bulb:
+Stable version stays 1.50.50, but you can use a newest versions, of course.

 ### Using